-All positions for Governor's Cabinet applications received by the Priority Deadline will be assigned by email by 5pm CST the next day.
+All positions for Governor's Cabinet applications received by 11:59pm the day registration opens will be assigned by email by 5pm CST the next day.
 Cabinet positions will be assigned based on quality of application.
-If any positions remain open after Priority Deadline, they will be assigned on a first come, first served basis.

-\There is a 2 person limit per school until after the Priority Deadline.
+If any positions remain open after this, they will be assigned on a first come, first served basis.
+There is a 2 person limit per school until the day after registration opens.